AnimeFreak0710/Minesaga-afk-script/README.md

 For now it doesn't allow use on multiple accounts, only 1 minecraft window can be open at once.
 I might add multiaccount support later if I feel like it.

+You'll need the software AutoHotKey from https://autohotkey.com/ to run and/or compile the script.

+I'll include an .exe version of the script so you can run it without downloading any additional software, but I recommend compiling the script yourself so you can edit it and check for errors.

+Any feedback is appreciated!

 Enjoy the script! - AnimeFreak0710 (IGN: Luke_van_R)

-I'll include an .exe version of the script, but I recommend compiling the script yourself so you can edit it and check for errors.

-Any feedback is appreciated!